yusrilmahendri/APLIKASI-E-KANTIN-SD-AIRO-METRO-LAMPUNG-/README.md

 ## License

-The e kantin is open-sourced software licensed under the [MIT license]([https://opensource.org/licenses/MIT](https://github.com/yusrilmahendri).
+The e kantin is open-sourced software licensed under the by yusril mahendri ([https://github.com/yusrilmahendri]).